Master of Healthcare Administration (M.H.A.) (Online)

 6. Nursing Home Administrator Salaries.
 (2023).
 Glassdoor.
 Retrieved April 19, 2023, from https://www.glassdoor.com/Career/nursing-home-administrator-career_KO0,26.htm

-In the M.H.A. online program, you’ll gain practical knowledge and comprehensive skills from experts in the field of health care administration.
+In the online Master of Healthcare Administration program, you’ll gain practical knowledge and comprehensive skills from experts in the field of health care administration.
 From finance to human resources, and from telemedicine to nursing home administration, our M.H.A. faculty is made up of professionals with decades of experience leading health care organizations and serving a variety of stakeholders.

 Through your faculty’s instruction, you’ll gain firsthand insights, learn to bridge the gap between theory and practice, and graduate prepared to step into a health care administration leadership role.